Polkadex-Substrate/polkadex-docs/docs/doc10-governance.md

 title: Governance
 ---

-Polkadex Governance uses the same mechanisms used by Polkadot.
+Polkadex Governance Mechanism is the same as the one used by the Polkadot Network.

 ---